Obesity (Weight Loss) (cont.)

 Obesity has reached epidemic proportions in the United States.
 Over two-thirds of adults are overweight or obese, and one in three Americans is obese.
-The prevalence of obesity in children has increased markedly, with approximately 20%-25% of children either overweight or obese.
+The prevalence of obesity in children has increased markedly.
 Obesity has also been increasing rapidly throughout the world, and the incidence of obesity nearly doubled from 1991 to 1998.

 What are the health risks associated with obesity?

 Obesity is not just a cosmetic consideration; it is a dire dilemma directly harmful to one's health.
-In the United States, roughly 300,000 deaths per year are directly related to obesity, and more than 80% of these deaths are in patients with a BMI over 30.
-For patients with a BMI over 40, life expectancy is reduces significantly (as much as 20 years for men and five years for women).
+In the United States, roughly 112,000 deaths per year are directly related to obesity, and most of these deaths are in patients with a BMI over 30.
+For patients with a BMI over 40, life expectancy is reduced significantly.
 Obesity also increases the risk of developing a number of chronic diseases, including the following:

 - Insulin resistance.
 Insulin is necessary for the transport of blood glucose (sugar) into the cells of muscle and fat (which is then used for energy).
 By transporting glucose into cells, insulin keeps the blood glucose levels in the normal range.
 Insulin resistance (IR) is the condition whereby the effectiveness of insulin in transporting glucose (sugar) into cells is diminished.
 Fat cells are more insulin resistant than muscle cells; therefore, one important cause of insulin resistance is obesity.
 The pancreas initially responds to insulin resistance by producing more insulin.
 As long as the pancreas can produce enough insulin to overcome this resistance, blood glucose levels remain normal.
 This insulin resistance state (characterized by normal blood glucose levels and high insulin levels) can last for years.
 Once the pancreas can no longer keep up with producing high levels of insulin, blood glucose levels begin to rise, resulting in type 2 diabetes, thus insulin resistance is a pre-diabetes condition.